-MCP Integration
+MCP integration

-This guide is designed for developers looking to create a custom chat agent—not tied to a specific platform—that can query and execute tools using Caddey’s Model Context Protocol (MCP).
-Whether you’re building a web-based chatbot, a customer support assistant, or an internal automation tool, these steps will help you seamlessly integrate Caddey’s MCP capabilities into your custom solution.
+This guide is designed for developers looking to create a custom AI agent—not tied to a specific platform—that can query and execute tools using Caddey's Model Context Protocol (MCP).
+Whether you're building a web-based chatbot, a customer support assistant, or an internal automation tool, these steps will help you seamlessly integrate Caddey's MCP capabilities into your custom solution.

 Prerequisites